Sum of angles of a triangle: Taxicab geometry

-Note that spherical geometry does not satisfy several of Euclid's axioms (including the parallel postulate.)
+In Taxicab Geometry, a type of non-Euclidean geometry where distance is measured using the Manhattan metric (only horizontal and vertical moves are allowed, like a grid), the concept of angle sum in a triangle becomes ambiguous.
+In some interpretations, the sum of angles in a taxicab triangle can still be 180°, but the way angles are measured differs from Euclidean space.
+Right angles can stretch or contract depending on the definition used, making the sum of angles a more flexible concept than in standard Euclidean geometry.

+This discrepancy arises because, in taxicab geometry, the shortest path between two points is not necessarily a straight line in the Euclidean sense but rather a series of horizontal and vertical segments.
+As a result, the definition of angles depends on the chosen metric, leading to alternative ways of measuring them.
+For example, in some interpretations, a "right angle" may still resemble the familiar 90° turn, while in others, it may stretch depending on the path taken.
+This flexibility in angle measurement makes taxicab geometry a fascinating field of study, particularly in urban planning, computer science, and optimization problems, where grid-based movement is common.

 Exterior angles

 Angles between adjacent sides of a triangle are referred to as interior angles in Euclidean and other geometries.
 Exterior angles can be also defined, and the Euclidean triangle postulate can be formulated as the exterior angle theorem.
 One can also consider the sum of all three exterior angles, that equals to 360° in the Euclidean case (as for any convex polygon), is less than 360° in the spherical case, and is greater than 360° in the hyperbolic case.

 In differential geometry

 In the differential geometry of surfaces, the question of a triangle's angular defect is understood as a special case of the Gauss-Bonnet theorem where the curvature of a closed curve is not a function, but a measure with the support in exactly three points – vertices of a triangle.